Cori Gauff reaches Wimbledon fourth round with comeback win against Polona Hercog

 World No 60 Hercog, who defeated Madison Keys in the second round for her first top-20 win since 2015, managed to overpower her opponent and use her greater experience to quieten the crowd, who have been captured by Gauff's progress.

-Hercog appeared in complete control and on the verge of a routine victory, leading 5-2 in the second set, but she squandered a match point at 5-2 and 5-3 as Gauff belied her age to show great resolve and force a tiebreak.
+Hercog appeared in complete control and on the verge of a routine victory, leading 5-2 in the second set but she squandered a match point at 5-2 and 5-3, with a double fault, as Gauff belied her age to show great resolve and force a tiebreak.

 As the match reached a crescendo, Gauff found a mixture of composure and belief to force a third set as she stole the second set on her third set point at the end of a dramatic tiebreak.

-Gauff maintained her momentum as she played near flawless tennis to break Hercog in the fourth game of the decider before showing signs of tension as she was broken comfortably three games later.
+Gauff maintained her momentum as she played near flawless tennis to break Hercog, who received treatment on her back at the end of the second set, in the fourth game of the decider before showing signs of tension as she was broken comfortably three games later.

 But her dip in focus did not last long as she held serve to love in consecutive games before completing a staggering victory with a third break of Hercog's serve, resulting in rapturous applause from an enthralled crowd.